statsite/statsite/INSTALL.md

 Debian
 ------

-On debian, check and pytest are in the standard repos, as well as all build tools.
+On Debian, check and pytest are in the standard repos, as well as all build tools.
 Install the packages according to the following snippet:

 ~~~~